Brain Cancer Patient Education and Support Forum October 2019

-The Pharmaceutical Benefits Advisory Committee (PBAC), recently recommended that Australians with recurrent and refractory glioblastoma (GBM) - a common and aggressive form of brain cancer, should have access to Avastin via the Pharmaceutical Benefits Scheme (PBS) regardless of their ability to pay.
+The Pharmaceutical Benefits Advisory Committee (PBAC), has recommended that Australians with recurrent and refractory glioblastoma (GBM) - a common and aggressive form of brain cancer, should have access to Bevacizumab via the (PBS) regardless of their ability to pay.

-Avastin is not seen as a cure either, but it may provide relief from some symptoms, and may potentially improve PFS and OS as well.
-In our submission to the PBS, BTAA noted that Avastin is not without significant side effects, and has not always produced positive outcomes.
-BTAA understands the Avastin PBS approval will help patients with relapsed or recurrent glioblastoma that have progressed on, or are intolerant to, temozolomide.
+Bevacizumab is not seen as a cure either, but it may provide relief from some symptoms, and may potentially improve PFS and OS as well.
+It has been noted that Bevacizumab is not without significant side effects, and has not always produced positive outcomes.
+BTAA understands the Bevacizumab may help patients with relapsed or recurrent glioblastoma that have progressed on, or are intolerant to Temozolomide.